Mike-CUI0/Mike-CUI0/README.md

 - Mike CUI
 - Interested in Linux, Python & VBA
 - Currently learning Machine Learning
-- 💞️ I’m looking to collaborate on machine learning and AI
 - How to reach me ...kkichum@yahoo.com

 <!---